 [7.3 Impact assessment of systems operating in the frequency band 156-162 MHz in the mobile service to new satellite component of the VHF data exchange system (VDES).

+[Editorial note: This section can be removed as this material is covered by Section 7.1]

 7.3.1 Introduction

 Section 3.3 of this Report considers two alternative frequency utilization plans for VDES satellite component.
 In accordance with the frequency plan alternative 1 the frequency band 157.1875 – 157.3375 MHz is proposed to be used for uplink.
 In accordance with the frequency plan alternative 2 the frequency band 161.7875 – 161.9375 MHz is also proposed to be used for uplink in addition to the frequency band 157.1875 – 157.3375 MHz.